top of page

 Flag Hill on the Chocolate Drop Trail in foothills of Little San Bernardino Mountains

-You can the ridge trail we followed.
+You can the ridge trail we had followed.

 Hiking the Chocolate Drop Trail in the foothills of the Little San Bernardino Mountains in Desert Hot Springs